leoBHSreis/leoBHSreis/README.md

-- 👋 Hi, I’m @leoBHSreis - Leonardo Reis
+•	👋 Hi, I’m @leoBHSreis - Leonardo Reis

-- Technology Agent at Banco do Brasil S.A.
+•	Technology Agent at Banco do Brasil S.A.

--DevOps professional
+•	DevOps professional